Last Updated on: 22nd August 2024, 03:32 pm

 Frequently Asked Questions

-Can diet alone prevent gum inflammation?
+Can diet and Natural gum care prevent gum inflammation?

 While a healthy diet contributes to overall gum health, alone it cannot prevent gum disease.
 Proper brushing, flossing, and oral hygiene maintenance are crucial in preventing gum inflammation.